 In order to further classify IBTRs, studies have tried to distinguish between new primaries (NP) and true recurrences (TR) incorporating multiple factors including receptor subtype with the theory that NPs will have improved outcomes compared to TRs and that NPs are less likely to have concordant biomarkers and/or tumor locations.
-NPs tend to have a longer median time to relapse than TR patients (7.3 vs 3.7 years, P < 0.0001)[21].
-Haffty et al[22] classified an NP based on the fulfilment of at least one of the three criteria: new location, histological subtype, or conversion from aneuploidy primary to a diploid relapse using on DNA flow cytometry.
-In their series, 62% of patients had an isolated IBTR with a concordant location, and 74% with a concordant histology at a median follow up of 10.2 years[22].
-Post breast recurrence survival rate for TRs was 3.16% compared to 5.42 for NPs (P < 0.05).
-In a series by Braunstein et al, there was a 68% concordance of biologic subtype from primary tumor to IBTR approximated by ER, PR, her-2 and tumor grade at a median follow up of 105 mo[16].
-Patients with triple negative breast cancer who developed LRR were at high risk of subsequent recurrence with significant worse DFS after IBTR compared with women with luminal A disease (ER and PR positive, her-2 negative and grade 1 or 2 disease) (37.5% vs 88.3% at 5 years, P < 0.005).
+Patients with NPs tend to have a longer median time to relapse than TR patients (7.3 vs 3.7 years, P < 0.0001)[21].
+Haffty et al[22] classified an NP based on the fulfilment of at least one of the following three criteria: new location, histological subtype, or conversion from aneuploidy primary to a diploid relapse using DNA flow cytometry.
+In their series, 62% of patients had an isolated IBTR with a concordant location, and 74% with a concordant histology at a median follow-up of 10.2 years[22].
+Post-breast recurrence survival rate for TRs was 3.16% compared to 5.42% for NPs (P < 0.05).
+In a series by Braunstein et al, there was a 68% concordance of biologic subtype from primary tumor to IBTR approximated by ER, PR, HER-2 and tumor grade at a median follow-up of 105 mo[16].
+Patients with triple negative breast cancer who developed LRR were at high risk of subsequent recurrence with significant worse DFS after IBTR compared with women with luminal A disease (ER and PR positive, HER-2 negative and grade 1 or 2 disease) (37.5% vs 88.3% at 5 years, P < 0.005).
 In a series by Komoike et al[23], classification of TR/NP was based on location of the primary and secondary tumor, initial surgical margin, and histological features.
-The 5-year survival rates 71.0% in TRs vs 94.7% in NPs (P = 0.022).
+The 5-year survival rates were 71.0% in TRs vs 94.7% in NPs (P = 0.022).
 NP was a prognostic risk factor for a second local relapse (P = 0.003)[23].
-In light of these findings, further research is warranted to identify prognostic factors for post recurrence DFS and OS given that different studies are using variable definition for TRs and NPs.
-In our study, there were too few events after IBTR to effectively determine an association between outcomes after IBTR and quadrant concordance, biomarker concordance, or the presence of an in-situ component.
+In light of these findings, further research is warranted to identify prognostic factors for post-recurrence DFS and OS given that different studies are using variable definitions for TRs and NPs.
+In our study, there were too few events after IBTR to effectively determine an association between outcomes after IBTR and quadrant concordance, biomarker concordance, or the presence of an in situ component.

-There are multiple limitations to this study.
-For one, it is a retrospective study of patients enrolled on prospective clinical trials as well as in a large institutional database.
-The overall low rate of local recurrence in our cohort could be due in part to lack of follow up and missing information.
-There is also a possible selection bias in that it is possible that patients with inferior outcomes (e.g., recurrence) were more likely to seek care at outside institutions and therefore be more likely to have missing follow up information than those patients who did not experience a recurrence.
+There are multiple limitations in this study.
+This was a retrospective study of patients enrolled in prospective clinical trials as well as in a large institutional database.
+The overall low rate of local recurrence in our cohort could be due in part to a lack of follow-up and missing information.
+There is also possible selection bias in that it is possible that patients with inferior outcomes (e.g., recurrence) were more likely to seek care at outside institutions and therefore be more likely to have missing follow-up information than those patients who did not experience a recurrence.
 Another limitation of this study is the lack of statistical power to determine associations between tumor or patient characteristics and outcomes given our small number of patients who experienced IBTR.
-Finally, this series is a single institutional series which may also limit its applicability and generalizability.
+Finally, this is a single institutional series which may also limit its applicability and generalizability.